'Find roubles' if you want Russian oil, grain or metals, top lawmaker says | Headlines

 - Russian Federation

-Russia's top lawmaker warned the European Union on Wednesday that if it wanted Russian natural gas then it would have to pay in roubles, and cautioned that oil, grain, metals, fertiliser, coal and timber exports could also soon be priced in roubles.
+Russia's top lawmaker warned the European Union on Wednesday that if it wanted Russian natural gas then it would have to pay in roubles, and cautioned that oil, grain, metals, fertiliser, coal and timber exports could also soon be priced the same way.

-After the West imposed crippling sanctions on Russia after the invasion of Ukraine, Russian President Vladimir Putin has ordered that natural gas exported to Europe or the United States be paid for in roubles.
-Energy ministers from the Group of Seven industrialized nations rejected the demand for roubles, Germany's Robert Habeck said.
-French President Emmanuel Macron also told Putin it would not be possible.
+After the West imposed crippling sanctions on Russia in response to the invasion of Ukraine, Russian President Vladimir Putin demanded that natural gas exported to Europe or the United States should be paid for in his country's currency.
+Europe, which imports about 40% of its gas from Russia and pays mostly in euros, says Russia's state-controlled gas giant Gazprom is not entitled to redraw contracts.
+The G7 group of nations rejected Moscow's demands this week.

-"If you want gas, find roubles," Vyacheslav Volodin, the speaker of the lower house of parliament, said in a post.
-"Moreover, it would be right - where it is beneficial for our country, to widen the list of export products priced in roubles to include: fertiliser, grain, food oil, oil, coal, metals, timber etc."
+"European politicians need to stop the talk, stop trying to find some justification about why they cannot pay in roubles," Vyacheslav Volodin, the speaker of the lower house of parliament, said in a post on Telegram.
+"If you want gas, find roubles."
+"Moreover, it would be right - where it is beneficial for our country - to widen the list of export products priced in roubles to include: fertiliser, grain, food oil, oil, coal, metals, timber etc."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)